zhengshoujian/darknet-yolo-segmentation/README.md

 4、 run "python get_mask.py" to get mask

-we will update our code on time, if you want to get cfg/file and weights file, please contact me by email at:2239779352@qq.com or my teammate gaoyang at:gaoyang917528@163.com
+I will update our code on time, if you want to get cfg/file and weights file, please contact me by email at:2239779352@qq.com